 YOU CAN NOT ACHIEVE OPTIMAL HEALTH WITHOUT EXERCISE…the right kind of exercise will not only give you visible results but will help you improve your health and will also help you to be efficient with your time.

 I have been fascinated with exercise since I was in 6th grade.
 For my 6th grade science project I did a 6 week comparison to see which worked better out of the “ab isolator” and the “ab roller”.
 I just loved to see what the body was capable of.
 Fast forward a few years…I earned my undergraduate degree in Exercise Physiology and started working as a personal trainer.
 I was training for a body building competition and injured my knees to the point that I wasn’t able to run and even biking or much walking wasn’t comfortable.
 I tried everything from medications (it was a LONG time ago), several specialists, rest and physical therapy…nothing even helped take the edge off.
 Thankfully, I met a naturopathic doctor…he did some testing and helped me change my diet.
 Much to my surprise, my knees started improving immensely!
 That was several years ago.
 I run regularly now with NO PAIN!
-That is what inspired me to become a naturopathic dr. I was blown away that food could have such a profound effect.
+That is what inspired me to become a naturopathic doctor.
+I was blown away that food could have such a profound effect.

 That’s just a small piece of my story…but here’s the real take-away for you…the most effective exercise is going to include a healthy diet and lifestyle.